-In this Cross-site scripting (XSS) tutorial I will explain the basics of cross site scripting and the damage that can done from an XSS attack.
+In this Cross-site scripting (XSS) tutorial, the basics of cross site scripting and the damage that can done from an XSS attack are explained.

 Many people treat an XSS vulnerability as a low to medium risk vulnerability, when in reality it is a damaging attack that can lead to your users being compromised.
 XSS continues to be in the OWASP Top 10 Web Application Security Risks.
 Some find SQL Injection a more easily understood vulnerability, as it involves attacking a web application to extract data or modify the web apps back-end database.